 - 1/4 to 1/2 onion, diced

-- 1 1/4 cups shredded cheese, such as pepper jack, cheddar, etc.
+- 1 1/2 cups shredded cheese, such as cheddar, monterey/colby jack, cheddar, etc.

 - 1 jalapeño pepper, sliced (optional)

-While nachos are in the oven, prep the rest of your ingredients: slice jalapeño, chop avocado, and dice green onions.
-Once nachos are done, drizzle remaining 2 tbsp BBQ sauce over top and scatter jalapeño, avocado, and green onions.
+- While nachos are in the oven, prep the rest of your ingredients: slice jalapeño, chop avocado, chop cilantro, etc. Once nachos are done, drizzle remaining 2 tbsp BBQ sauce over top and scatter jalapeño, and cilantro.
 Serve while warm.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.